droidsrobotics/projects/PIX3L PLOTT3R/server/README.md

 The ev3 printer now has a web interface where you can type text and draw!

-This has been tested using Firefox on Ubuntu.
+This has been tested using Firefox on Debian 8.x 9.x or derivitive such as Ubuntu 15.10 and 16.04.

+The ev3 runs ev3dev (tested on Debian Jessie and Stretch/Sid)

-*   Prerequisites (Ubuntu):
+*   Prerequisites (PC):
 *
         sudo apt-get update
         sudo apt-get upgrade